 Yet despite this negativity, Bitcoin has persisted as an asset.

-And as it has persisted, many of the most vocal and outspoken of its detractors -- including the heads of many major banks and investment houses -- have come around to offering investment services in the very digital assets that they so roundly criticised early on.
+And as it has persisted, many of the most vocal and outspoken of its detractors -- including the heads of many major banks and investment houses -- have come around to offering investment services in the very digital assets that they so roundly criticised early on -- most recently enabling a wider population of investors to access Bitcoin through an ETF (Exchange Traded Fund) in regular brokerage accounts.

-As such, after 14 years, RLCM believes it is both plausible and relevant to consider crypto's value as an investment, and to analyze what its inclusion in an overall portfolio strategy might be over what is generally accepted as a long term investment time frame -- once a 10-year track record for an asset is in place and can be measured and analyzed.
+As such, after 15 years, RLCM believes it is both plausible and relevant to consider crypto's value as an investment, and to analyze what its inclusion in an overall portfolio strategy might be over what is generally accepted as a long term investment time frame -- once a 10-year track record for an asset is in place.

 THERE are many thoroughly researched studies in this area now available, and one that we believe summarizes our attitude and approach to including it in our offerings of portfolio services at RLCM was done by Two Ocean Trust, a firm that provides digital asset services to private clients and advisors out of Jackson Hole, Wyoming.
 The full article can be found at: